Jun 21, 2022

 - Enter the path below in the File name bar:

 - The file will show a list of blacklisted websites below the last line using the # symbol.
-If the domain name and IP address of the target website are there, remove them and save changes.
+If you see the target website’s domain name and IP address under ::1 localhost line, remove them and save changes.

-- Visit the previously-blocked websites to check if the DNS_PROBE_FINISHED_NXDOMAIN notification has gone.
+- Visit the previously-blocked websites to check if the DNS_PROBE_FINISHED_NXDOMAIN notification is still there.

 macOS users can follow this step-by-step guide to modifying the hosts file: